drbap/magicuser-theme-for-obsidian/README.md

 If you have any issues and/or suggestions, please submit an issue.
 I will try to answer as soon as possible.
 Thanks.

-## Star this repo
+## Star this repository

-If you find this theme useful, please consider 🌟 it on GitHub.
-It's free and shows appreciation for the work done and motivates future updates.
-This really means a lot to me.
-Thanks.
+If you find this project useful, please consider starring it on GitHub.
+Starring a repository is a free and easy way to show your support for the project and encourage the developer to continue working on it.
+Thank you very much.

 ## License and Acknowledgements